aaronbloomfield/pdr/cs2150/index.md

 [Go up to the main README file](../README.html) ([md](../README.md))

 Much of the rest of this git repo is meant to be generic to anybody who has a class such as this one.
-But this page contains details specific to the spring 2014 version of CS 2150 at the University of Virginia.
+But this page contains details specific to the CS 2150 version of the course at the University of Virginia.

 ------------------------------------------------------------